 So, with some reluctance, the other night I gave the Play-Doh a try during the craft time.
 I really liked how it worked, so much so, that I bought a set for myself.
 I plan on occasionally using it at other centres when I cover their kindergarten classes.

 What I like about Play-Doh is that it’s low prep, the kids love using it, and it allows the children to express their creativity.
-It is also great for fast finishers.
+It is also great to give fast finishers something extra to do.
 I think it is much better to give them some Play-Doh to make letters, numbers, vocabulary, and so on, than a random colouring sheet.
-Its also small enough that I can take a pack with me to another centre I’m covering at, and not have to worry about the challenges I might have finding the resources for a craft that I could otherwise do.
+Play-Doh is also small enough that I can take a pack with me to another centre I’m covering at, and not have to worry about the challenges I might have finding the resources for a craft that I could otherwise do.